Estate Tax and Lifetime Gift Amounts: What You Need to Know

 Gifts that fall within the annual gift tax exclusion are generally deemed tax-free.
 These gifts can include cash, property or other assets you provide to your loved ones.

-Additionally, certain types of gifts are typically exempt from the gift tax,5 including:
+Additionally, certain types of gifts are typically exempt from the gift tax,4 including:

-- Gifts to dependents: Gifts to dependents (such as your children) are typically exempt from gift tax — although sizeable asset transfers can trigger other legal complications that should be considered carefully before taking such action.
+• Gifts to dependents: Gifts to dependents (such as your children) are typically exempt from gift tax — although sizable asset transfers can trigger other legal complications that should be considered carefully before taking such action.

-Note: the checks or payments must be made directly to the institution.
+Note: The checks or payments must be made directly to the institution — not the individual.

 What is the current lifetime gift tax exclusion — and how will it change in 2026?